mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.md

     * authorization code flow
         * exchanges an authorization code for a token
             * alongside with app’s Client Secret
-        * steps (example with http://grok.com, but it can be any page that allows to log in with google)
+        * Web Flow (e.g., http://grok.com, using BFF, no PKCE)
-            1. you open the Grok AI site, and you’re not logged in
+            1. user opens the Grok AI website and is not logged in
-            1. you click "Continue with Google"
+            1. user clicks "Continue with Google"
-            1. Grok AI redirects your browser to Google’s OAuth authorization endpoint with:
+            1. Grok AI redirects the browser to Google’s OAuth authorization endpoint with:
-                * client_id (identifies Grok AI)
+                * `client_id` (identifies Grok AI)
-                * redirect_uri (back to Grok AI)
+                * `redirect_uri` (back to Grok AI’s backend)
-                * response_type=code
+                * `response_type=code`
-                * scope (e.g., email, profile)
+                * `scope (e.g., email, profile)`
-                * state (CSRF protection)
+                * `state (CSRF protection)`
-            1. Google shows the login screen
+            1. Google displays the login screen
-            1. you enter your credentials and approve access for Grok AI
+            1. user enters credentials and approves access for Grok AI
-                * typically, the user is shown a list of permissions that will be granted
+                * typically, Google shows a list of permissions that will be granted
-            1. Google redirects your browser back to Grok AI, to the registered redirect_uri, with a code=abc123 in the URL
+            1. Google redirects the browser back to Grok AI’s registered `redirect_uri` including `code` and `state`
                 * authorization code is in the `code` URL parameter
-                    * specification: authorization code will be sent via HTTP 302 "redirect" URL to the client
+                    * OAuth2 spec: authorization code is sent using HTTP 302 redirect
                 * why authorization code is returned and not the token itself?
                     * note that authorization code is used exactly once
                         * in many scenarios that an attacker might get access to the code, it's already been exchanged for an access token and therefore useless
-            1. Grok AI's backend receives this code and makes a secure request to Google's token endpoint
+            1. Grok AI’s backend receives the code and sends a secure request to Google’s token endpoint
+                * verifies that the state matches the value stored in the session
+                    * if not => request is rejected as a possible CSRF attack
                 * including
-                    * code
+                    * `code`
-                    * client_id and client_secret
+                    * `client_id` and `client_secret`
-                    * same redirect_uri
+                    * `redirect_uri`
-                * why to not pass client secret in the first step?
+                * why not include the `client_secret` in the initial redirect to Google?
                     * keeps sensitive information (client secret) from the browser
-                    * no trust to the client (user/his browser)
+                    * frontend/browser is not trusted
-            1. Google returns an Access Token, ID Token and an optional Refresh Token to Grok AI’s backend
+            1. Google responds to Grok AI’s backend with tokens
+                * `access_token` and `id_token`
-                * refresh tokens
+                * refresh token (optional)
                     * token that doesn’t expire is too powerful
                     * to obtain a new access token, the client can rerun the flow
                         * not really user friendly